Single-letter Chain Rule for Quantum Relative Entropy: Conditional Chain Rule via Entropy Bounds

 if $\Tr\cwich{\Pi_\rho\overline{\mc{R}}_{\gamma,\sigma,\mc{M}}(\omega)} \le 1$. \end{thm}

 \begin{proof} Consider the setting of~\cref{thm:generalEntropyIneq}.
-We need to show that We can calculate it directly: The first summand is positive because it is the measured relative entropy between two states ($\overline{\mc{R}}_{\gamma,\sigma,\mc{M}}(\omega)/T$ might not be normalised since the trace is in the support of $\rho$, but is in normalised within the support, which is what matters for the measured entropy in this basis) and the second one is by the hypothesis. \end{proof}
+We need to show that We can calculate it directly: The first summand is positive because it is the Kullback-Leibler divergence between two probability distributions ($\overline{\mc{R}}_{\gamma,\sigma,\mc{M}}(\omega)/T$ might not be normalised since the trace is in the support of $\rho$, but is in normalised within the support, which is what matters for the entropy of the measured distribution in this basis) and the second one is by the hypothesis. \end{proof}

 \begin{remark} As previously mentioned, the map $\overline{\mc{R}}_{\gamma,\sigma,\mc{M}}$ is completely positive, but not trace preserving (or trace non-increasing for inputs outside the support of $\gamma$) in general.
 The condition in~\cref{thm:generalREI} reduces to asking whether $\overline{\mc{R}}_{\gamma,\sigma,\mc{M}}$ is trace non-increasing for $\omega$ (for relevant $\omega$, which will be trace 1) within the support of $\rho$.